|Nutrition Facts (per serving)|

-In a large mixing bowl, whisk together the eggs, water, oil, salt, and baking powder until thoroughly combined and no lumps remain.
+In a large bowl, whisk together the eggs, water, oil, baking powder, and salt until thoroughly combined and no lumps remain.

 Add the flax meal and whisk briefly until just combined.
-Pour the batter onto a parchment-lined baking sheet.
-Use a spatula to spread until it is 1/2-inch thin.
+Pour the batter into the prepared baking sheet.
+Use a spatula to spread evenly to the edges of the pan.

-- Flax meal thickens as soon as it comes into contact with liquid.
-Because of this, you'll want to work quickly once added to the batter.
+- Flax meal thickens fast when it comes into contact with liquid.
+Because of this, you'll want to work quickly once it's added to the batter.
 If you leave it for even a few minutes before spreading onto the cookie sheet, it will thicken and the bread may come out dry.

-- For best presentation, golden flax meal is used.
-This gives the color similar to a light whole wheat bread.
+- For best presentation, use golden flax meal.
+This gives a color similar to light whole wheat bread.
 If you only have dark flax meal available, or the mixed variety that says only "flax meal," your bread will be darker.
 It will have a deeper flavor as well, reminiscent of rye bread.

 - This bread is excellent for sandwiches, dips, and other fresh preparations.
 Due to the nature of flax meal, it can't easily be used for french toast or stuffing because the mouthfeel will be a bit slimy.

 - Sprinkle the batter with 2 tablespoons of sesame seeds for a sesame bread.